pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 * Settled = (Resolved || Rejected);
 * Pending = (!Resolved && !Rejected);

+There is no built-in method for promise API to get the current state.
+You should also avoid trying to get it (as a call on `then` or `catch` will automatically take the sequence forward).
+However, if you wanted to experiment, start [here](https://stackoverflow.com/questions/30564053/how-can-i-synchronously-determine-a-javascript-promises-state).

 ### Syntax & Components

 It's time already.
 Let's dive right into some code.
 The syntax for promises look like this: